seltmann/breeding_bird_symbiota/README.md

 * **scientificName** [DWC:scientificName](http://rs.tdwg.org/dwc/terms/scientificName) : Corresponds to  elev_meters column in orignial spreadsheet.
 * **recordedBy** [DWC:recordedBy](http://rs.tdwg.org/dwc/terms/recordedBy) : Corresponds to observer column in orignial spreadsheet.
 * **eventDate** [DWC:eventDate](http://rs.tdwg.org/dwc/terms/eventDate) : Corresponds to to date column in orignial spreadsheet.
 Date format modified to year-month-day.
-* **occurrenceRemarks** [DWC:occurrenceRemarks](http://rs.tdwg.org/dwc/terms/occurrenceRemarks) : Concatination from breeding_evidence, comments, observation, nest_species_structure, nest_hgt_meters, sources in original spreadsheet.
+* **occurrenceRemarks** [DWC:occurrenceRemarks](http://rs.tdwg.org/dwc/terms/occurrenceRemarks) : Concatination from breeding_evidence, comments, observation, nest_species_structure, nest_hgt_meters, sources, photo_link in original spreadsheet. photo_link is added here because not all photos are URLs.
+A URL to the BBS is included.

 ### Included Resources
 Data records for this code should be retrieved from the ccber-research google drive folder "Santa Barbara County Breeding Bird Study Data."
 The name of the file may change.

 ### Data Issues
-Darwin Core does not support the level behavior detail as found in the Breeding Bird Survey.
+Darwin Core does not support the level behavior detail as found in the Breeding Bird Study.
 This information is concatenated and placed in the occurrenceRemarks field, which is functionally a notes field.